CavalettoCake/CavalettoCake.github.io/_posts/2023-12-03-Portfolio graph.md

 ## Analyzing portfolio composition.

-Using the `corrplot` package, a specialized package designed for visualizing correlation matrices, we can quickly grasp the correlation between the stocks in the portfolio.
+Using the `corrplot`, a specialized package designed for visualizing correlation matrices, we can quickly grasp the correlation between the stocks in the portfolio.
 Since they are all equities, you expect a positive correlation.
 The AV tickers (like AVUV) overlap with the other funds, with an added tilt towards (small cap) value.
 In the case of this portfolio, we expect a strong correlation between these groups:

 - VUN.TO & AVUV
 - XEF.TO & AVDV